 According to Healthline, "Exercise is a top nonpharmaceutical ADHD treatment, as it can promote dopamine release, improve executive function, and alter BDNF signaling.
 In children with ADHD, it has been shown to improve attention and decrease aggression and impulsiveness."
-From that moment on, my parents and I were on a mission to find which types of exercises I would most enjoy and could stick with.

 Best Exercises for ADHD

 Any type of activity that involves being in nature, exploring and being adventurous is a win in my book.
 I get so immersed in my surroundings when I am hiking, riding a bike or exploring nature that I can easily exercise all day and not even feel like it.
 The changing landscapes and the feeling of accomplishment at tackling hills and other unexpected obstacles provide a much-needed dopamine hit that keeps me engaged and wanting more.

 Bike riding also includes stationery bikes, especially in classes like SoulCycle with very upbeat music, different tempos and a motivational instructor.
 Getting on a stationery bike without the class element is much less fun for me.

 Zumba or Other Dance Class